CumulusNetworks/docs/content/cumulus-netq-32/Manage-Inventory/Monitor-Network-Inventory.md

 You can view all hardware components or narrow your view to specific hardware components for all of the switches in your network.

-### View Switch Components
+### View Switch Components Summary

-Switch component inventory can be viewed from either the NetQ CLI or NetQ UI.
+Switch component inventory can be viewed from either the NetQ UI or NetQ CLI.

 {{< tabs "TabID87" >}}